About

 I build companies, back founders, and write poems.
 This is where those threads meet.

-I founded Voonik and won the Bloomberg Pitch Show in 2014.
-Raised $40 Million funding led by Sequoia.
-Earned elite conviction and the right to attempt something ambitious at scale.
-When Voonik turned rough, I chose continuity over pride — merged with ShopUp and walked into Bangladesh without knowing the language or culture.
-I found my footing the only way I know: by doing the work.
-As ShopUp's co-founder and COO, I helped steer through Covid, pivoted from apparel to FMCG, and helped raise $200M from Valar, Prosus, and Sequoia — staying execution-first throughout.
+In 2013, I founded Voonik - won the seed fund through Bloomberg Pitch Show, raised $40M led by Sequoia, and built it into India's leading value-fashion platform with peak revenues of 800 Crores.
+Later Voonik merged with ShopUp and I walked into Bangladesh without knowing the language or culture.
+As ShopUp's co-founder and COO, I helped steer through Covid, pivoted from apparel to FMCG, and helped raise $200M from Valar, Prosus, and Sequoia.

 In parallel, I've made 25 angel investments — backing founders earlier than most people dare.